 Imagine a stool with only one or two legs.
 Pretty wobbly.
-Just as every stool needs three legs to keep from wobbling, so, too, does your startup.
-That’s why you need these three elements to start off on solid footing.
+Just as every stool needs three legs to keep from falling over, so, too, does your startup.
+That’s why you need these three elements to start off on the right foot.
 Each has a crucial role to play, and here’s why.

 - Legal entity (e.g., LLC, corporation, etc.)

 - Terms of service

 2. AccountantAn accountant can help ensure that your financial projections are accurate and that your budgeting is realistic.
 They’re also great at helping you set up bookkeeping and tax routines that will keep you in good shape when it comes to Uncle Sam.
 Just as important, accountants can give your startup valuable advice on effective tax strategies that may allow you to legally lower your annual tax burden.